brianmay/resume/docs/experience.rst

 leading to higher setup costs and higher running costs.
 I am constantly on the look out for new programs to help ease administration and make the system more secure.
-Initially I used XEN to host my virtual systems; currently I am using Proxmox using OpenVZ and KVM sessions.
+Initially I used XEN to host my virtual systems; currently I am using ProxMox using OpenVZ and KVM sessions.

 VPAC (aka V3 Alliance)